OrDrumbox v2 User Manual

 Euclidean fill: Adds N evenly-spaced notes between this note and the next note in the track, creating complex rhythmic patterns.

-Retrig Proba: This probability controls whether retrig sub-hits, euclidian fill sub-hits, and arp sub-notes are actually played.
+Retrig Prob: This probability controls whether retrig sub-hits, euclidian fill sub-hits, and arp sub-notes are actually played.
 The base note (first hit) is always played.

 Arpeggiator